Catholic Charismatic Renewal: Formation of CHARIS

-On June 6, 2019, the CHARIS ("Catholic Charismatic Renewal International Service") service was officially inaugurated.
-On that day, the activities of the International Catholic Charismatic Renewal Services and the Catholic Fraternity, the two international organizations recognized by the Holy See that have provided the Renewal service worldwide so far, have ceased.
+On June 6, 2019, the CHARIS ("Catholic Charismatic Renewal International Service") service was officially inaugurated, ceasing the activities of the International Catholic Charismatic Renewal Services and the Catholic Fraternity (the two international organizations recognized by the Holy See that have provided the Renewal service worldwide so far).

 The CHARIS service is subordinate to the Dicastery for the Laity, Family and Life.
-The purpose of CHARIS is to promote and strengthen communion among all expressions of Catholic Charismatic Renewal, as well as promoting and working for unity among all Christians, CHARIS has a "public juridic personality" within the Roman Catholic Church and has come into being as a direct initiative of the highest ecclesiastical authority, Pope Francis.
+The purpose of CHARIS is to promote and strengthen communion among all expressions of Catholic Charismatic Renewal, as well as promoting and working for unity among all Christians.
+CHARIS has a "public juridic personality" within the Roman Catholic Church and has come into being as a direct initiative of Pope Francis.

 The primary objectives of CHARIS are "To help deepen and promote the grace of baptism in the Holy Spirit throughout the Church and to promote the exercise of charisms not only in Catholic Charismatic Renewal but also in the whole Church."

 Criticism

-Charismatic Catholics and their practices have been criticized for distracting Catholics from authentic Church teachings and traditions, especially by making the worship experience more akin to Pentecostal Protestantism.
+Charismatic Catholics and their practices have been criticized for distracting Catholics from authentic Church teachings and traditions, especially by making the worship experience more akin to the Pentecostal branch of Protestantism.
 According to Samuel Rodriguez, Charismatic services in America simply help in increasing the number of Catholics converting to Pentecostal and evangelical denominations: “If you are involved in a Charismatic service today, in ten years’ time—inevitably—you are going to end up in one of my churches.”
 In particular, some traditionalists criticize charismatic Catholics as being crypto-Protestant.

-Critics of the charismatic movement argue that practices such as faith healing draw attention away from the Mass and the communion with Christ that takes place therein.

-Others criticize the movement for removing or obscuring traditional Catholic symbols (such as the crucifix and Sacred Heart) in favor of more contemporary expressions of faith.

-The belief that extraordinary spiritual gifts no longer operate in ordinary circumstances is called Cessationism.
+Others criticize the movement for removing or obscuring traditional Catholic symbols, such as the crucifix and Sacred Heart, in favor of more contemporary expressions of faith.
+The belief that extraordinary spiritual gifts no longer operate in ordinary circumstances is called cessationism.